yangshun/tech-interview-handbook/contents/coding-interview-cheatsheet.md

 ---
-id: coding-interview-best-practices
+id: coding-interview-cheatsheet
-title: 'Coding interview best practices: What to do to display hire signals'
+title: 'Coding interview cheatsheet: Best practices before, during and after'
 description: Tips on what to do before, during and after coding interviews to display hire signals according to coding interview evaluation criteria
 keywords:
   [